developmentseed/eoAPI/README.md

 The eoAPI repository hosts customized versions of each base service which can work in parallel or in combination with each other.

-eoAPI custom runtimes can be launched with docker
+eoAPI custom runtimes can be launched with docker:

 ```
 docker compose -f docker-compose.custom.yml --profile gunicorn up